localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

 States not listed continue to invoke their real emulated services, allowing a mix of mocked and live interactions.

 You can provide one or more mocked payloads per Task state.
-Supported patterns include `.sync`, `.sync2`, and `.waitForTaskToken`.
+The Supported patterns include `.sync`, `.sync2`, and `.waitForTaskToken`.
 Both success and failure scenarios can be simulated.

+### Compatibility with AWS Step Functions Local

+LocalStack can also serve as a drop-in replacement for [AWS Step Functions Local testing with mocked service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local-test-sm-exec.html).
+It supports test cases with mocked Task states and maintains compatibility with existing Step Functions Local configurations.
+This functionality is extended in LocalStack by providing access to the latest Step Functions features such as [JSONata and Variables](https://blog.localstack.cloud/aws-step-functions-made-easy/), as well as the ability to enable both mocked and emulated service interactions emulated by LocalStack.

 {{< callout >}}
 LocalStack does not validate response formats.
-Ensure the payload structure matches what the real service expects.
+Ensure the payload structure in the mocked responses matches what the real service expects.
 {{< /callout >}}

 ### Identify a State Machine for Mocked Integrations